 Do Tom and Jerry ever work together?

-Does Tom actually want to eat Jerry?
+Does Tom really want to eat Jerry?

-Why do people call Tom and Jerry “frenemies”?
+Why do people call Tom and Jerry frenemies?

 Tom and Jerry are technically “frenemies”—or, more accurately, best enemies.